Cup-one algebras and 1-minimal models: Binomial cup-one differential graded algebras

+Clearly, this condition is equivalent to $(a)_n=0$ for all integers $n \ge p$ and all $a \in A$.
+Note that in $\F_p[x]$ we have the equality $(x)_p = x^p -x$.
 Indeed, both polynomials are monic, of degree $p$, and both have the same set of $p$ distinct roots, namely $0,1,\dots , p-1$.
-Therefore, a commutative $\Z_p$-algebra $A$ is a $\Z_p$-binomial algebra if and only if $a^p=a$, for all $a \in A$.
+Therefore, a commutative $\F_p$-algebra $A$ is a $\F_p$-binomial algebra if and only if $a^p=a$, for all $a \in A$; that is, $A$ is a {\em $p$-Boolean algebra}, in the sense of Kriz \cite{Kriz}.

-The next step is to derive properties of binomials in a $\Z_p$-binomial algebra analogous to those for a binomial ring over $\Z$.
+The next step is to derive properties of binomials in a $\F_p$-binomial algebra analogous to those for a binomial ring over $\Z$.
 We start by defining the analog of $\Int(\Z^{\bX})$.